 For each Google form, you can store responses in a spreadsheet, also called the responses spreadsheet.

 Google Forms does not create and link a responses spreadsheet automatically.

 You can create a Google form responses spreadsheet manually by clicking the Create Spreadsheet button in the Responses tab.

 If you have responses in your current Google form, creating a responses spreadsheet opens a brand new Google spreadsheet which contains all responses data gathered so far.

 In the responses spreadsheet, a column represents a question in your Google form, and a row represents all replies to all form questions given by a single form respondent.

 You can also use the responses spreadsheet to more easily compare differences between respondents' answers to questions.

 How do you link a Google Sheet to your form to retrieve all responses?

-You can either create a completely new spreadsheet or you can select an existing spreadsheet (a new tab will be created at the bottom of your existing spreadsheet).
+You can either create an entirely new spreadsheet, or you can select an existing one (a new tab will be created at the bottom of your existing spreadsheet).

 How does your responses spreadsheet look like?